 4. Falconry Is the Sport of Luxury in the Middle East

 Modern falconry has perhaps flourished most in the Middle East, as its popularity has skyrocketed among the rich.
 The Middle East is home to some of the fastest and most incredible birds of prey, thanks to the unlimited funds going into advanced breeding programs.
-The saker and gyrfalcon are the favored birds for falconry, with its breathtaking elegance and speed.
-Saker falcons can sell for up to $200,000 on the black market, so its no wonder why the birds are the prized pets of Arabian Kings and Princes.
+The saker and gyrfalcon are the favored birds for falconry, with their breathtaking elegance and speed.
+The rarest purebred gyrfalcons can sell for up to $250,000 on the black market, so it's no wonder why the birds are the prized pets of Arabian Kings and Princes.

 5. Falconers Use Hoods

 Many falconers choose to use hoods on their birds.
 This is an ancient technique that helps calm the bird during travel and keeps it from flying after unnecessary prey.
 The falconer's hood is a curious thing to see.
 It is fashioned out of leather and made to custom fit the individual bird.
 Many people may see a hood as unnecessary or abusive, but it is an essential part of falconry.
-Falconers spend lots of time and money on their bird's equipment, choosing only the best for their bird.
+Falconers spend lots of time and money on their bird's equipment.

 6. There Are Hybrid Birds of Prey

 With the modernization of falconry in Europe, the Middle East, and America, the commercial private breeding of birds of prey has become a larger industry.
-With this, many are trying to create experimental breeds that optimize hunting speed and technique, as well as size and appearance.
+Many are trying to create experimental breeds that optimize hunting speed and technique, as well as size and appearance.
 A popular mix is a gyrfalcon and a saker falcon.
 Another popular mix is the golden falcon, a mix of the large golden eagle and a saker falcon.
-These breeds are highly controversial but certainly interesting to see and hunt with.
+These breeds are highly controversial, but certainly interesting to see and hunt with.